lark studio

 💡

-moment.
-After that, I leaned fully into Code Copilot to build and help me deploy the site.
+moment, I leaned heavily on Code Copilot to help me build and deploy the site.

 Takeaways: There is no substitute for starting.
-Then, once you get it working, take the time to add a little polish/pizazz.
+Then, once you get it working, take the time to add a little pizazz.

 • Month: January